brennanfee/linux-bootstraps/docs/debian-scripted-installer.md

 ### Item of set

 Some string options only allow specific values and you must enter only the values from a set of acceptable values.
-For some of these, the set of values may be hard coded or set list of values within the script (such as AUTO_INSTALL_OS) and for others the values may be dictated by external components (such as AUTO_INSTALL_EDITION).
+For some of these, the set of values may be hard coded or a specific set list of values within the script (such as AUTO_INSTALL_OS) and for others the values may be dictated by external components (such as AUTO_INSTALL_EDITION).
 In all cases, passing in an invalid string option will produce an appropriate error to inform you the value you passed is not supported.

 Items of set are always normalized to lower case, and as such case on input should not matter.